rinatkhaziev/wp-frontend-uploader/readme.txt

 = 0.6 (Work in progress) =

+= 0.5.7 (July 5th, 2013 =
+* Determine if post type of uploaded post is allowed in the plugin's settings rather than than in all registered post types
+* If uploadeded post has author set and it's one of the registered users of the blog, post_author is set to that user, otherwise saved as meta
+* Set success value to true if no files were uploaded but post was uplaoded succesfully
+* Add nested shortcodes after default fields, instead of replacing them

 = 0.5.6 (June 26, 2013) =
 * Prevent plugin activation if WP is older than 3.3